Tax Forms & Info

 Local Tax Assistance and Counseling

 The AARP Tax-Aide service is offered yearly February through April.
 This free service can answer most of the tax issues faced by middle- and low-income taxpayers, 60 and older.
 Volunteers are trained by the IRS, through a Tax Counseling for the Elderly (TCE) grant.
 Location and hours are typically announced by early February.
-This year the Tax-Aide service is being offered at Stevick Senior Center (located at 48 E. Main Street in downtown Champaign) and will run from January 31st-April 15th, 2013.
+This year the Tax-Aide service is being offered at Stevick Senior Center (located at 48 E. Main Street in downtown Champaign).

 Non-native speakers of English and ESL students can find translation help here.